FlowFuse/website/src/changelog/2024/12/team-bom-timeline.md

     - changelog
 ---

-To help give a total overview Team level views of all Pipelines and Bill of Materials have been added.
+Team-level views of all Pipelines and Bill of Materials have been added to provide a complete overview.

 The Bill of Materials view shows which components and their versions across all Node-RED Devices &  Instances in the whole Team rather than at an Application level.